How to Replace a Shower Head

 Apply Teflon Tape

-Use the thicker pink Teflon tape (labeled for water/plumbing) rather than the thin white gas-line tape.
+Use the thicker pink Teflon tape (labeled for water/plumbing) rather than the thin standard white tape โ white and pink are both water-rated, while yellow tape is the one made for gas lines.
 It's denser and creates a better seal in fewer wraps.
 Both work, but the pink tape is more forgiving.

 Attach the New Shower Head